awsdocs/aws-doc-sdk-examples/dotnet/dynamodb/README.md

 ## Default configuration

-Every project has an *app.config* file that contains at least the following configuration values:
+Every project has an *app.config* file that typically contains the following configuration values:

 ```